Management and Control

 - The Association has authority to adjudicate unreasonable requests.

-- Team Officials may recruit and sign new players throughout the season unless recruited players are subject to mandatory draft rules, maximum players rules or registration rules.
+- Team Officials may recruit and sign new players throughout the season unless recruited players are subject to mandatory draft rules, premier player rules, maximum players rules or registration rules.

-- New recruits must not have been a member of the Association or played in any capacity in the PGSA in the previous season.
+- New recruits must not have been a member of the Association or played in any capacity in the Association in the previous season.

-- These are players who have played varsity, academy or youth select within the last five years.
+- These are players who have played varsity within the last three years.

 - If a premiere player is available to draft, the team with the lowest number of “Premiere” players will have the first right of refusal.
 This is to ensure parity within the Division.